seatgeek/nomad-helper/README.md

 ## Drain

-`noamd-helper drain` will drain the node, and block until all allocations no longer have "running" or "pending" state.
+`nomad-helper drain` will drain the node, and block until all allocations no longer have "running" or "pending" state.

 ## Scale Export